lcrs/6ilk/README.md

 Building
 ========
 On Ubuntu 13.04, this should get what you need:

     sudo apt-get install libavformat-dev libavcodec-dev libiec61883-dev mesa-common-dev

 Todo
 ====
-o Scrolling on edges is broken under WindowMaker because of the window border... bodged it by moving the window left and up a pixel o Whiteness on the grid when you stop sampling o You have to pass the path to the clips folder as argv[1] with a trailing / o Using absolute-mode Wacom means scrolling past end of clip doesn't wrap like it does with a mouse
+* Scrolling on edges is broken under WindowMaker because of the window border... bodged it by moving the window left and up a pixel
+* Whiteness on the grid when you stop sampling
+* You have to pass the path to the clips folder as argv[1] with a trailing /
+* Using absolute-mode Wacom means scrolling past end of clip doesn't wrap like it does with a mouse